 1- Are the qualifications recognized internationally?

-YES, the New Zealand Ski Instructors Alliance, the British Association of Snowsports Instructors and the Canadian Ski Instructors Alliance are all members of the International Ski Instructors Association, which has 37 member countries.
+YES, Canadian Ski Instructors Alliance is member of the International Ski Instructors Association, which has 37 member countries.

 2- Is one countries qualification considered better than the others?